Submitted by Paula Lillard Preschlack

 That hour became a precious time for me as a mother to be alone and rest, read a book, or write in my journal.
 It was restorative time.
 Often, I would hear our son cheerily talking to himself in there, playing or looking at books.
 Sometimes he actually did fall asleep.
 But even though he often didn’t, we all emerged after the hour feeling somewhat rested.
 This routine of having a quiet time became the norm in our family.
 Even now, our family tends to follow this daily pattern of reading or doing something quiet in the early afternoons.

 This idea of creating space for children and allowing freedom within it can be transferred to situations with older children, as well.
 For instance, you can designate a certain time in the evening for your adolescent to do his homework.
 You may not be able to control how your child does his homework or even whether he does, but you can create the space and call it study time.
 Study time might be from 7:30 to 9:00 every weeknight, in your kitchen or home library, and your child can choose to do homework, read a book, or write something.
 (Be specific that this time is not for email, texting, talking on the phone, watching a movie, or playing video games).
 This works best if you as a parent also sit down with a book or some work and model that, even as adults, we study or have a reflection time in the evenings.
+It can help to designate a physical space for your child within the home to do this.
+Some families may opt for a less conventional space such as 10x20 portable garages for one example that can be turned into an office for the child.
+It becomes easier to set boundaries within a designated space.

 With both of these examples, you focus on creating space for children—the clocked time, the location, and the conditions, but your child is then free to make certain choices within it.
 Your young child may not choose to sleep, your adolescent may not choose to actually do his homework, but you provide a consistent opportunity.